 Compliance Oversight Responsibilities

-21. Obtain reports from management, the Company's senior internal audit executive and the independent auditor that the Company is in conformity with applicable legal requirements and the Company's Code of Business Conduct and Ethics.
+27. Obtain reports from management, the Company’s senior internal audit director and the independent auditor that the Company is in conformity with applicable legal requirements and the Company’s Code of Business Conduct and Ethics.
 Review reports and disclosures of insider and affiliated party transactions.

 IT Information Security Oversight

-24. Obtain and review timely reports on the status of the IT information security program including status, initiatives and test results, business continuity planning, PCI compliance status, and significant cybersecurity risks, including cybersecurity incidents, the impact on the Company of any significant cybersecurity incident, and any disclosure obligations arising from any such incident.
+31. Obtain and review timely reports on a quarterly basis on the status of the IT information security program including status, initiatives and test results, business continuity planning, PCI compliance status, and significant cybersecurity risks, including cybersecurity incidents, the impact on the Company of any significant cybersecurity incident, and any disclosure obligations arising from any such incident.

 The Audit Committee, with the assistance of counsel, internal audit and/or the Company's independent accountants, shall reassess the adequacy of its Charter at least annually to ensure consistency with changing needs and compliance with all legal and regulatory requirements, and recommend any proposed changes to the Board for approval.